2023 Solar Incentives Guide for Willow Street, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you've signed a net metering agreement with your Willow Street utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in others you may make back a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement in place with your Willow Street utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this is a dollar-for-dollar credit, while in other areas you might receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

-Your local Willow Street solar panel installation expert can provide more information about the ITC and how it applies to your situation.
+Your local Willow Street solar panel installation expert can give you more information about the ITC and how it may apply to your situation.

 State & Local Solar Incentives

 Federal solar incentives are not your only option; rebates, tax credits and more are often offered at the local or state level.
 These incentives might be distributed by your county or municipality, or by the Pennsylvania government.
 Certain incentives are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Willow Street

 Nationwide solar energy use has significantly increased in the last 15 years, in part thanks to the growth in the number of solar incentives.
 You can obtain these incentives from your local utility company, the Pennsylvania government or the federal government.
 Your local Willow Street solar panel installation company can give you more information about which incentives you can apply for, and get you feeling good about making the change to renewable energy today.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.